thonny/thonny/docs/translate.md

 If you noticed a problem (eg. some button is too narrow for your translation), then open an issue.

-Translations will be pulled from POEditor before each release.
+**Translations will be pulled from POEditor before each release, no need to create a PR.**

 ## More details for Thonny's maintainers (NB!
 Not relevant for translators!)